richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

     - To delete all of a user's messages before you erase the user:

       1. Select **Permanently remove this user and remove their messages**, and then select **Submit**.
-      2. After deletion completes, select **Erase this user**, which removes the user's name and activity data.
+      2. After deletion finishes, select **Erase this user**, which removes the user's name and activity data.

     - To keep all the user's files and messages, select **Erase this user**.

     - To review the user's home tenant messages and files, take the following steps:

       1. Deactivate the user for 14 days to export their user data and evaluate their home tenant files and messages by selecting **Erase this user.
 Wipe their name and personal information, but leave their messages.
 (Can't be undone after 14 days):**

          The user is marked as deactivated and is listed on the **Remove Users** page.
 Within 14 days, you can reactivate the user.